Relocating to a new city? Moving to a new town?

 Moving to live in a different place – general advice

-Of course, not all relocations involve cities.
+Of course, not all relocations involve cities; many move to the country, especially if looking for more space.
 But, wherever you go, moving away from home is always tough!

 So, how can you make things a little smoother?
 Here are some tips for moving to a new area: